bublehq/sdks/README.md

 The Go SDK also reads `BUBLE_API_KEY` and `BUBLE_BASE_URL` from the environment when omitted.

+Go API documentation is generated from package comments and exported symbols.
+After a tagged release is indexed, it is available on [pkg.go.dev](https://pkg.go.dev/github.com/bublehq/sdks/go).

 ## Supported API Areas

 The SDKs mirror the public Buble API: